 Fructose-based sweeteners: “Sugar”, Maple Syrup, Honey, Dates, Fruit Juice, Dried Fruits…

 You can find out more about our food philosophy and why we sometimes do use these sugars here.
-Suffice it to say that these packs/bottles are in our cupboards for a loooong time because they are used very little.
+Suffice it to say that these packs/bottles are in our cupboards for a loooong time because they are used very little, so we tend to get the more expensive, best quality stuff we can and let it last a LONG time!

 When I gave up sugar, I stood by the fact that I would not accept second-rate substitutes to the sweet things I used to love, and so I work hard to create sweet treats that taste as good (or even better) than their sugar-laden originals.
 Most of the time, I am eventually able to come up with something I love made with the fructose-free sweeteners listed above.
 But occasionally, as with my sugar free ice cream, it takes me longer than I had hoped.
 In instances like these, or times when only sugar truly adds the taste I am craving or think fits best, then I use these sugars in moderation.